apurvamalankar806-sketch/Credit-Card-Fraud-Detection-using-Machine-Learning-and-SMOTE/README.md

 To handle class imbalance, SMOTE was applied only on the training dataset to generate synthetic fraud samples.
 The Logistic Regression model was retrained on the balanced dataset, which improved the model’s ability to detect fraud transactions.
+After applying SMOTE, the model became significantly more effective in identifying fraudulent transactions.

 ## Model Evaluation